 Last week I was attempting to emphasize that the Bible takes sin and death very seriously because immortality is not our natural birthright.
-We don't possess it simply because we are born.
+We do not possess it simply because we are born.
 The Bible shows eternal life to be both a quality and a state that must be given.
-It is only given to one who is repentant and has been converted, and has received God's Holy Spirit, which is the impregnation of eternal life.
+It is only given to one who is repentant, has been converted, and has received God's Holy Spirit, which is the impregnation of eternal life.

 Now such a person, we saw, is said to be dead to sin.
-But we found that the old man doesn't stay dead very easily.
+But we found that the old man does not stay dead very easily.
 It constantly wants to revive and continue to exert its dominance over the converted person's life.
-And so in the Bible we are urged to resist it, to fight it, to no longer be the slave to it.
+So in the Bible we are urged to resist it, to fight it, to no longer be the slave to it.
 And it is through this struggle that we learn the reality that conversion is both a state that one is put into, and a process that one is going through.

 Jesus is using an illustration in which the wine represents the new things that are coming into our mind.
 And what is already there exerts a powerful influence on a person's choices because there is a natural rejection mechanism at work within us to something that is new.

-I'm not talking about an object like a new house, new car, or new clothing.
-I don't think that there is a natural rejection process to that, but rather to a new concept—a new, different way of doing, seeing, or understanding something.
+I am not talking about an object like a new house, new car, or new clothing.
+I do not think that there is a natural rejection process to that, but rather to a new concept—a new, different way of doing, seeing, or understanding something.

 The source of this difficulty—this rejection process that is at work—is the human heart.
-It has some qualities that are stated there by Jeremiah that begin to make it clear as to why this rejection process is so difficult to resist.
-We may be receiving new things, but it doesn't mean that they are accepted.
-It doesn't mean, necessarily, that they are put into practice either, because the heart is going to do its work to try to reject and try to hold onto, and not give up its position in the person's life.
+It has some qualities that are stated by Jeremiah that begin to make it clear as to why this rejection process is so difficult to resist.
+We may be receiving new things, but it does not mean that they are accepted.
+It does not mean, necessarily, that they are put into practice either, because the heart is going to do its work to try to reject and try to hold onto, and not give up its position in the person's life.

-Proverbs 4:23 is a verse that adds to our understanding in this regard.
+In Proverbs 4 is a verse that adds to our understanding in this regard.
 Solomon wrote:

 The Hebrews chose a part of the body—the heart—to represent the source of what a person is, and what he does.
 It was a very natural selection because our life is in our blood.
 The issues of life are in the heart.
 And the heart is what pumps the blood.
 Therefore, the heart is the wellspring of our life.
 If the heart is injured, or the heart stops, life stops.